 Each time, I stirred together the heavy cream and fat-free half and half before adding it at once to the sauce.
-In a silly way it seems like I’m trying to pull a fast one on the sauce.
-Silly sauce, nooope, there’s no fat-free dairy here.
-Logically though, I figured mixing full fat + no fat = some fat, and some fat dairy > no fat dairy as far as sauces go.
+In a silly way it seems like I’m trying to pull a fast one on the sauce, but logically I figured mixing full fat + no fat = some fat, and some fat dairy > no fat dairy as far as sauces go.

-I watched the sauce simmer with a critical eye; ready to pounce on the first sign of grainy separation or curdling, but my fears went unrealized.
-Instead, the veggie burgers stayed put in the freezer and we inhaled this creamy, slightly spicy, can’t-believe-it’s-lightened up, can-I-please-eat-it-with-a-ladle vodka sauce (with a side of pasta).
+Each time I also watch the sauce simmer with a critical eye; ready to pounce on the first sign of grainy separation or curdling, but my fears always go unrealized.
+Instead, the veggie burgers stayed put in the freezer and we inhale this creamy, slightly spicy, can’t-believe-it’s-lightened up, can-I-please-eat-it-with-a-ladle vodka sauce.

 - 2 tbsp olive oil